 1. Play games

 There's nothing like a good game to not only exercise your pup, but also to have a little you and doggo bonding time.
-If you have space in your house, you can go as far as playing indoor catch.
+If you have space in your house, you can go as far as playing an indoor game of fetch.
 Otherwise, outdoor catch is a great alternative in your backyard or at a dog-friendly park.

-If space is scarce, a good old-fashioned game of tug-of-war with their favorite toy is still plenty of exercise.
+If space is scarce, a good old-fashioned game of tug-of-war with their favorite toy is still a good way to get physical activity.
 Alternatively, a fun game to play indoors is hide and seek, where you hide yourself or you hide treats and your dog goes in search of you (or the treats).
-If you have stairs, a good game to play is standing at the top of the stairs with their favorite toy, tossing the toy and when they go to fetch it, call them back to you.
+If you have stairs, a good game to play is standing at the top of the stairs with their favorite toy or a frisbee, tossing the toy and when they go to fetch it, call them back to you.
 After a few throws, your dog will definitely be feeling the burn.
 Just make sure to only do this with healthy and fairly coordinated dogs.
 If they aren't comfortable going up or down stairs, this game could lead to falls and injuries.

 2. Puppy pools

 This is a great way to exercise your dog, especially if it's hot!
 If a dog-friendly beach or a private swimming pool isn't available, there are dog pools where you can pay for time to help your dog get their swim time on!
 This is also a good exercise routine resource if you have a dog who is uncomfortable with swimming, because there are usually trainers at these facilities to help your dog feel comfortable mastering the doggy paddle.

 If a pool deep enough for swimming is not available around you, even just a baby pool filled up with water is great as it allows your pup to splash around in it.
 This is still good exercise and plenty of fun for your dog, as long as you have the yard space for a baby pool.